 History of Peizhui – Most Exquisite Hanfu Ornament

 When we introduced the Xiapei during the Song and Ming dynasties, we mentioned that the Xiapei hangs flat in front of the chest.
-The creation of ornament: “Peizhui (帔坠)” is to ensure that the Xiapei (霞帔) is flattened in front of women's chest and belly when they move, maintaining a dignified image.
+The creation of Hanfu ornament: “Peizhui (帔坠)” is to ensure that the Xiapei (霞帔) is flattened in front of women's chest and belly when they move, maintaining a dignified image.

 Nowadays, you can often see girls who like Ming-style Hanfu hanging their Peizhui pendant around their neck for decoration.
 As an important part of Song and Ming women's costumes, the historical Peizhui pendant is integrated with the Xiapei, which serves the function of beautifying decoration and distinguishing social hierarchy.

-In the excavated tombs of Song, Yuan, and Ming dynasties, the silk fabric of Xiapei is not easy to be preserved, but the gold, silver, and jade quality of Peizhui has been preserved.
+In the excavated tombs of Song, Yuan, and Ming dynasties, the fabric of Xiapei is not easy to be preserved, but the gold, silver, and jade quality of Peizhui has been preserved.
 Today, let's learn more about Peizhui pendant, a precious Hanfu ornament!

 Peizhui is usually made of two patterned curved pieces that are fastened together and attached to the end of the Xiapei in front of the body.
 The patterns are mostly hollow, often mistaken for scented sachet when unearthed earlier.